 The Complexity Dynamics of Grokking

 Neural networks sometimes memorize data for an extended number of training steps without generalizing.
 Then they suddenly start to generalize.
 This is called grokking.
-This paper shows what's happening: the network's complexity goes up, then down.
-This is a complexity phase transition.
+The foundational study reviewed here develops a complexity-based account of this behavior in its experiments: the network's measured complexity rises, then falls.
+The authors describe this as a complexity phase transition.

 The key finding: In grokking with proper regularization, networks get simpler as they learn.
 Complexity rises during memorization, peaks, then falls as the network finds simpler patterns that work.
 Without regularization, complexity stays high and generalization does not emerge.